stivenramireza/finance-api/README.md

 - **Flake8:** It's a tool to lint and have good coding practices.
 It also uses **PEP8** as its standard styles guide (https://pypi.org/project/flake8).

 ## Environment variables

+These environment variables must be set before running the application.

 - **ENV**: Environment where the application will be executed, e.g **production**.
 - **URL**: URL where the application is running, e.g **http://localhost:8000**.